-9q) Ministry of Education Report - Ontario Making Schools Safer for Students with Prevalent Medical Conditions received.
+- 9q) Ministry of Education Report Ontario Making Schools Safer for Students with Prevalent Medical Conditions received. - &

 13c) Inquiry from Sandra Mastronardi regarding the recent Ministry of Education announcement relating to the Support for Students with Prevalent Medical Conditions received.

-The Motion was declared.
-CARRIED YED by Sandra Mastronardi, seconded by Gizelle Paine, that Item 9r) be ted as follows: 9r) Autism Ontario responds to the Ministry of Education - October 25, 2017 received.
-The Motion was declared.
-CARRIED YED by Trustee Tanuan, seconded by John MacKenzie, that Item 9s) be ted as follows: 9s) SEAC New Member Application - Diane Montreuil received and that SEAC recommend to the Board that Diane Montreuil be appointed to the SEAC Committee as the Indigenous representative.
-The Motion was declared.
+MOVED by Sandra Mastronardi, seconded by Gizelle Paine, that Item 9r) be adopted as follows:

+9r) Autism Ontario responds to the Ministry of Education - October 25, 2017 received.

+MOVED by Trustee Tanuan, seconded by John MacKenzie, that Item 9s) be adopted as follows:

+9s) SEAC New Member Application - Diane Montreuil received and that SEAC recommend to the Board that Diane Montreuil be appointed to the SEAC Committee as the Indigenous representative.